-Board of Directors skills, experience & expertise Out of four directors (as at 26 September 2022) Executive Leadership Successful career as a CEO or senior executive in a large public or private organisation.
-2/4 Board & Governance Knowledge, experience, and commitment to the highest standards of governance including compliance and regulatory requirements for ASX listed entities gained as a director or senior executive of, or advisor to, listed entities.
-4/4 Strategy Experience in defining strategic objectives, constructively questioning business plans, and implementing and monitoring strategy.
-4/4 Financial Management Experience in corporate and management financial accounting, management of external audits, business risk identification and mitigation and controls, and business unit and corporate functional financial reporting.
-2/4 Education Industry Senior executive experience or long-term Board experience in a medium to large organisation in the tertiary education industry or extensive experience advising educational organisations.
-2/4 People & Remuneration Experience in overseeing and assessing senior management performance, remuneration frameworks, strategic human resource management, organisational change, and building and monitoring corporate culture.
-2/4 Technology and Digital Experience in management and governance of information technology infrastructure, and setting and overseeing the implementation of technology strategies including adoption of new digital technologies.
-3/4 Risk and Compliance Management Experience in identification, governance and management of key organisational risks, and experience in monitoring the effectiveness of risk management frameworks and practices.
-4/4 Business Development and Customer Management Commercial and business experience, including mergers and acquisitions and development of growth strategies including launching of new products and services.
+Board of Directors Skills, Experience & Expertise Out of four directors (as at 25 September 2023) Executive leadership 2/4 Successful career as a CEO or senior executive in a large public or private organisation.
+Board & governance 4/4 Knowledge, experience, and commitment to the highest standards of governance including compliance and regulatory requirements for ASX listed entities gained as a director or senior executive of, or advisor to, listed entities.
+Strategy 4/4 Experience in developing strategy, defining strategic objectives and milestones, constructively questioning business plans, and implementing and monitoring strategy.
+Financial management 2/4 Experience in corporate and management financial accounting, management of external audits, business risk identification and mitigation and controls, and operating segment and corporate functional financial reporting.
+Education industry 2/4 Senior executive experience or long-term Board experience in a medium to large organisation in the tertiary education industry or extensive experience advising tertiary educational organisations.
+People & remuneration 3/4 Experience in overseeing and assessing senior management performance, implementing remuneration frameworks, strategic human resource management, overseeing organisational change, and building and monitoring constructive corporate culture.
+Technology and digital 3/4 Experience in management and governance of information technology infrastructure, and setting and overseeing the implementation of technology strategies including adoption of new digital technologies.
+Risk and compliance management 4/4 Experience in identification, governance and management of key organisational, cyber and emerging risks, and experience in monitoring the effectiveness of risk management frameworks and practices.
+Business development and customer management 3/4 Commercial and business development experience, including mergers and acquisitions and development of growth strategies including launching of new products and services.
 Ability to understand customer needs and trends.
 Experience in implementing changes to enhance customer experiences.

-3/4 International Experience operating in international markets, including oversight of development and growth of profitable international businesses that support strategic growth goals.
-3/4 Regulatory and Public Policy Experience in assessing and managing the impact of legal, public and regulatory policy matters relevant to the company or influencing public and regulatory policy formulation.
-2/4
+International operations 3/4 Experience operating in international markets, including oversight of development and growth of profitable international businesses.
+Regulatory and public policy 2/4 Experience in assessing and managing the impact of legal, public and regulatory policy matters relevant to the company or influencing public and regulatory policy formulation.
+Corporate sustainability and community engagement 2/4 Understanding and experience in sustainability best practices to manage the impact of business operations on the environment and community and the potential impact of climate change on business operations, and expertise in community and stakeholder relations.

-3.3 THE CHAIR
+3.3.
+The Chair